xpqz/dyalog-docs/language-reference-guide/docs/system-commands/erase.md

 If an object is not erased for any reason, the system reports  `not found`  followed by the name of the object.

-Erasing objects such as external functions may have other implications: see [Expunge Object:](../system-functions/ex.md) for details.
+Erasing objects such as external functions may have other implications: see ["Expunge Object: "](../system-functions/ex.md) for details.